Online Supply Chain Management Certificate of Completion

 Online certificate of completion requirements

-The Supply Chain Management online certificate of completion is made up of eight online courses worth one credit each (see schedule).
+The Supply Chain Management online certificate of completion is made up of eight online courses worth one credit each.
 All eight online courses must be completed to earn the Supply Chain Management online certificate of completion.
+Online LMD courses can be taken in any order.

 Transfer credit available